ibm-cloud-docs/power-iaas/modifying-instance.md

 {: help}
 {: support}

-You can resize a storage volume after its initial creation.
+You can resize a storage volume after you create it.
 However, resizing is not immediately available after you deploy a VSI.

 For more information about resizing a replication-enabled volume, see [Updating a primary volume](/docs/power-iaas?topic=power-iaas-getting-started-GRS&q=deleting+a+volume&tags=power-iaas#update-prime-vol).